HUST-NingKang-Lab/EXPERT/README.md

 ## How-to-cite

-If you use EXPERT in a scientific publication, we would appreciate citations to the following paper:
+If you are using EXPERT in a scientific publication, or inspired by the approach, we would appreciate citations to the following paper:

 ```
 Enabling technology for microbial source tracking based on transfer learning: From ontology-aware general knowledge to context-aware expert systems